 BKM's high concentration in mortgage lending, and the Bauspar product in particular, leads us to deduct a full notch from its Financial Profile score.
-BKM is almost exclusively dependent on one business line, that is, mortgage savings and loan contracts, and we therefore classify the bank as a monoline bank.
+BKM is almost exclusively dependent on one business line, that is, mortgage savings and loan contracts, and we, therefore, classify the bank as a monoline bank.

-BKM was an early mover in increasing viable mortgage loan products outside the Bauspar product; however, it will take time before this will sustainably offset the risks related to the concentration in long-term Bauspar saving and lending, and translate into healthier profits.
+BKM was an early mover in increasing viable mortgage loan products outside the Bauspar product; however, it will take time before the move sustainably offsets the risks related to the concentration in long-term Bauspar saving and lending, and translates into sound profit generation.
 For the time being, BKM's business model remains vulnerable to changes in market dynamics and legislation.